gaspareb/Archiver/README.md

 3. Currently written as all "get" requests, needs to get restricted in the future
 4. Uses a .env file with the below settings
 5. Relies on the AWS SDK and needs global settings set.
+6. Code needs a good refactoring

 # What you need from Salesforce

 1. consumerKey
 2. consumerSecret